About April

 Wife.
 Mother.
 Sister.
 Friend.
 Survivor of childhood sexual abuse.
 Everyday woman.

-Certified Trauma Recovery Coach
+Certified Trauma Recovery Coach - est. 2020

-Trauma Sensitive Mindfulness Practitioner - Adv. (pending)
+Trauma Sensitive Mindfulness Practitioner - Adv.

 Mental Health First Aid certified